razorboy73/django-security-tools/README.md

 ---

+## Features of **Network Scanner**

+1. **Discover Devices on the Network**:
+   - Sends ARP requests to a specified IP range and identifies active devices.
+2. **Display IP and MAC Addresses**:
+   - Lists the IP and MAC addresses of devices discovered during the scan.
+3. **Track Scan History**:
+   - Logs IP ranges scanned along with results and timestamps for future reference.
+4. **Interactive Scan History Viewer**:
+   - Provides a detailed view of past scan results with collapsible data for improved readability.
+5. **Intuitive User Interface**:
+   - Features simple forms for inputting IP ranges and dynamically updates scan results.

+---

 ## Recent Updates

+- **Added Network Scanner Tool**:
+  - Integrated ARP-based network scanning with a web interface.
+  - Tracks and logs scan results in the database for historical reference.
+  - Developed an interactive scan history viewer with collapsible details.
-- **Enhanced Revert Functionality**:
+- **Enhanced Revert Functionality in MAC Address Changer**:
   - Automatically reverts the last modified interface without requiring manual input.
 - **Improved Error Handling**:
   - Validates MAC address formats, ensures interfaces are up before modifications, and handles command execution errors gracefully.
-- **Dynamic Interface Updates**:
-  - Fetches and displays active network interfaces dynamically using AJAX, ensuring up-to-date data without refreshing the page.
-- **Comprehensive Unit Tests**:
-  - Expanded test cases to cover error handling, system command execution, and edge cases.

 ---

 ## Distinctiveness and Complexity

-### Distinctiveness:
+### Distinctiveness

 This project uniquely integrates operating system-level network operations with Django, offering a high-level abstraction for low-level commands.
-Unlike traditional Django applications that focus on database CRUD operations or static content management, this project executes real-time system-level modifications, bridging the gap between web development and network engineering.
+Unlike traditional Django applications that focus on database CRUD operations or static content management, this project executes real-time system-level modifications and network scans, bridging the gap between web development and network engineering.

 ---

-### Complexity:
+### Complexity

 1. **System-Level Command Execution**:
-   - Executes commands like `ifconfig` and `ip link` securely using Python’s `subprocess` library, handling complex error scenarios.
+   - Executes commands like `ifconfig`, `ip link`, and ARP requests securely using Python libraries such as `subprocess` and `scapy`.
 2. **Database-Driven State Management**:
-   - Tracks the state of network interfaces, including fields for `original_mac`, `mac_address`, and `last_changed`.
+   - Tracks network operations and scan history with fields for `original_mac`, `mac_address`, `ip_range`, and `results`.
 3. **Dynamic Frontend Interactions**:
-   - Utilizes AJAX for fetching network interfaces and JavaScript for dynamic UI updates.
+   - Utilizes AJAX for real-time data updates and JavaScript for dynamic UI changes.
 4. **Robust Validation**:
-   - Ensures MAC addresses are valid and prevents invalid changes from being applied to network interfaces.
+   - Ensures valid MAC addresses and IP ranges before executing operations.
-5. **Reversibility**:
+5. **Reversibility and History Tracking**:
-   - Tracks and reverts MAC address changes, ensuring no permanent alterations unless explicitly requested.
+   - Tracks and reverts MAC address changes and logs network scans for future reference.

 ---